scoconno/scoconno.github.io/Teaching/Examined/CT/Handout.md

 # Critical Thinking: Work Sheet

 If you haven't read Ch.1.3 of the textbook, stop.
 Please read that first before turning to this handout, which is a summary/supplement to the textbook.
-You will find some self-assessment exercises below.
+You will find some **self-assessment** exercises below.
 The answer key is on the website.

 ## Introduction

 Don't be fooled by every day uses of the words 'philosophy', 'philosophical', and 'philosopher'.
 Being philosophical is not the same as merely stating your belief about some deep issue.
-Philosophy is first and foremost a rational, rule governed activity.
+Philosophy is first and foremost a rule governed tool for rationally forming and assessing the reasons for beliefs.
 Philosophers have little patience for those who just state their views on some issue.
-They care about **the reasons** for accepting such views, in other words, the arguments that prove those views true or false.
+They care about **the reasons** for accepting such views.
+These reasons come in the form of **arguments** which prove those views true or false.
 So, don't expect us philosophers merely to respect your opinion.
 We will respect your good arguments and will expect you to provide them.

+Philosophy, then, is concerned with arguments.
+You will encounter arguments in two ways.
+First, you will be learning how to assess the arguments of others.
+Such arguments are normally intended to convince you to believe something.
+If someone argues that, say, corporation tax should be raised, they want you, the listener, to agree with them and form the same belief.
+You need some tool to decide whether to do that, and that's how learning to assess arguments helps.
+It gives you the ability to determine whether the reason someone has given for raising corporation tax supports that conclusion, and so helps you determine whether you should accept their proposal.

+Second, you will be learning how to construct your own good arguments.
+If you want me or anyone else to accept any of your beliefs, say about taxation or religion or music, you need to provide me reasons for thinking your belief is true.
+You do that by providing me good arguments for that belief.

 Since philosophy is concerned with good arguments, you need to learn what arguments are and when an argument is a good one.
 The branch of philosophy that concerns itself with these questions is called logic.
 You could dedicate your life to the study of logic, but, for our purposes, we only need a brief introduction to it.
+This handout proceeds in four rough parts: 1) the elements of an argument are introduced, 2) arguments are distinguished from non-arguments, 3) the difference between deductive and inductive arguments is introduced, and 4) the criteria for distinguishing good from bad arguments (first deductive, then inductive) are outlined.
+I encourage you to read a section or two.
+Try the self-assessment exercises and check the answer key to make sure you understood the material.

+## Arguments

 What is an argument?
 An **argument** is a group of statements in which some of them (**the premises**) are intended to support another of them (**the conclusion**).
 They will standardly be presented in the following way: